glenbehan/data-analytics/q-and-a.md

 ### Answer

 The advantages of AI indisputably surpass its limitations.
-AI has emerged as a transformative force across industries, revolutionizing healthcare, enhancing productivity, and fostering innovation.
+AI has emerged as a transformation force across industries, revolutionizing healthcare, enhancing productivity, and fostering innovation.

 In healthcare, AI facilitates early disease detection through advanced diagnostics, enabling more effective and personalized treatments.
 For example, machine learning algorithms analyze medical images swiftly and accurately, significantly improving patient outcomes.